MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-recording-transcription-captions.md

 ### Using PowerShell

-With PowerShell, you configure the `-AllowTranscriptionForCalling` parameter with the following cmdlets:
+With PowerShell, you can configure the `-AllowTranscriptionForCalling` parameter with the following cmdlets:

 - [Get-CsTeamsCallingPolicy](/powershell/module/skype/get-csteamscallingpolicy)
 - [New-CsTeamsCallingPolicy](/powershell/module/skype/new-csteamscallingpolicy)